 Selecting a New Toilet

-Today there is such a large range in toilets and so it is important that you consider several things prior to selection.
-Do you one that shows off the whole toilet or conceal parts of it behind a unit.
-Toilets are not all the same size, so it is important that you measure the round-in so that the replacement measures the same.
-(The toilet rough-in refers to the distance from the finished wall to the centre of the toilet’s floor drain or waste outlet).
+Today there is such a large range in toilets and so it is important that you choose a style that best suits your bathroom and available space.
+Also, as toilets are not all the same size you will need to measure the distance from the finished wall to the centre of the toilet’s floor drain or waste outlet.